 Susan shook her head in disbelief.
 She thought that was a better fairytale than the one she wanted to read.

 “I remember that day vividly.
-It was your fourth birthday, 9th October, I woke up to cheer you up and you were gone.”
+It was your fourth birthday, 9th October, I woke up to cheer you up and you were gone.
+She later told me you got foster parents.”
 Susan looked on as he continued to tell his story not knowing what else to say.

 “I’m really sorry but I’m not your sister.
 You got the wrong girl!
 I hope you find her soon.”
 Susan carried her bag and began to go.